 We’re writing not only about those municipal bodies that all local media outlets cover—New Canaan Board of Selectmen, Town Council, Department of Public Works—but also the Public Tree Board, Traffic-Calming Work Group, Parking Commission and Park & Recreation Commission.

-The comments came during an update on general matters before the town.
+The comments came during a general discussion of matters before the town.

 A residential property owner on the edge of downtown New Canaan is seeking permission to replace two 19th Century dwellings with a 2.5-story, 12-unit building.
 The proposed one- and two-bedroom building at 8 and 10 Husted Lane will include commercial space on the ground floor, and an application filed on behalf of the property owner by attorney Jacqueline Kaufman of Stamford-based Carmody Torrance Sandak & Hennessey LLP includes a request to re-zone the properties from Residential B to Retail B.

 “The Retail B Zone contemplates multifamily developments, such as that proposed, and the property can support the proposed density comfortably and pursuant to the existing expectation and allowance within the Zone,” the application said.
 “The proposed development will serve as a meaningful transition between the surrounding zones, will have complementary standards and goals.
 The building is designed and situated on the property to maintain a low-profile appearance, is consistent with a New England aesthetic and represents a significant improvement over existing conditions.
 The updated architectural style also complements the quality of life for neighboring property owners.”

 The Planning & Zoning Commission is scheduled to take up the application at its regular meeting 7 p.m.
 Tuesday.